hdl-registers/hdl-registers/doc/sphinx/rst/user_guide/toml_format.rst

 ======================

 The register TOML parser reads a ``.toml`` file and constructs a :class:`.RegisterList` object.
-It is important that the TOML is formatted correctly and has the necessary fields.
+It is important that the TOML is formatted correctly and has the necessary properties.
 The register TOML parser will warn if there are any errors in the TOML, such as missing properties, unknown properties, wrong data type for properties, etc.